 Loading for tactical athletes significantly increased over past decades with the development of body armor and other protective equipment, electronics (radios, night vision, GPS, batteries), and unit/mission-specific SOP equipment standards.

 All of this adds up to extra weight on the athlete, and common “fighting loads” for day-missions on the military side in excess of 60 pounds including ammo, weapon, protective gear, water, electronics, batteries, etc.

-Extra loading costs in terms of not only physical demand on the athlete, but also in movement speed.
-Last month we conducted a MTI Mini Study on the speed effect of increasing loading with 9 soldiers at Schofield Barracks in Hawaii.
+Extra loading costs in terms of not only physical demand on the athlete but also in movement speed.
+Last month we conducted an MTI Mini-Study on the speed effect of increased loading with 9 soldiers at Schofield Barracks in Hawaii.

 Nine volunteer soldiers at Schofield Barracks, Hawaii.

 Cammies, helmet, boots, carbine and loaded military issue ruck for loaded trails.

 Two cones were placed 50m apart on a flat, grass course.

 From prone on the ground, on “Go” the subject came to standing and sprint 50m to the far cone.
 Stop, turn around and sprint back.
 A stopwatch was started on “Go” and stopped when the athlete crossed the starting cone.